quaylas/qs.readmemaker.wk9/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-0d0042)](https://opensource.org/licenses/MIT)

 A simple command line application using Node.js to generate a polished README.md file based on user inputs.
-Users are prompted for appropriate details via the Inquirer module and a markdown file is written to the 'dist' folder.
+Users are prompted for appropriate details via the Inquirer module and a markdown file is written to the 'dist' folder, which contains an exampleOutput.md file for reference.

 Table of Contents
 * [User Story and Acceptance Criteria](#user-story-and-acceptance-criteria)